erfanu25/appcentric/README.md

-# erfanu25
+# appcentric

-This project is using learning and experiment purpose.
+This Spring Boot project is using learning and experiment purpose.

 See [here](../master/basic.md) for other java topics...